1.1 Please list and briefly describe the principal legislation and regulatory bodies which apply to and/or regulate aviation in India.

-1.8 Do the airports impose requirements on carriers flying to and from the airports in your jurisdiction?
+1.8 Do the airports impose requirements on carriers flying to and from the airports in India?

 The Aircraft Rules and the AAI Act restrict and qualify access to airports in India.
 Further, AIC 16 dated August 2, 2019 on the “Requirements for grant of Operating Authorisation to Foreign Airlines under Bilateral Air Services Agreements” imposes certain requirements.

 1.9 What legislative and/or regulatory regime applies to air accidents?
 For example, are there any particular rules, regulations, systems and procedures in place which need to be adhered to?